 No, it is NOT recommended to opt for the top-up.

-4. How to cancel ICICI Pru LifeTime Classic?
+4. How to surrender/cancel ICICI Pru LifeTime Classic?

 You can cancel and withdraw your money completely from the policy at the end of the lock-in period of 5 years.

-Though this policy brings in a lot of good features of investments, where you have the flexibility to choose your own fund among equity, balanced or debt funds.
+Though this policy claims to bring a lot of good features of investments, where you have the flexibility to choose your own fund among equity, balanced, or debt funds.
 But if your focus is on flexibility then why not choose the highest level of flexibility?

 Therefore, instead of choosing investment funds through this ULIP, why not choose your most preferred fund directly through Mutual Fund; if you are planning for long term investment of 5+ years.
 Mutual Funds will provide the highest degree of flexibility without any fixed lock-in period.